 When we are happy and content, the whole world feels like it’s glowing.
 You notice the smiles on the street people give you, become talkative and feel like you’re in control.
 But when we experience a crisis and feel anxious or depressed, the world loses its color.
 You no longer feel inclined to be social.
 Everything seems pointless or at even dreadful at times.

-If you are someone affected by anxiety, depression, depersonalization or any mental health crisis, then you know what I’m talking about.
+If you are someone affected by anxiety or any mental health crisis, then you know what I’m talking about.
+You can easily slide into depression from depersonalization.
 In the midst of such mental illness, we start to lose hope easily.

 All of a sudden, we feel like we have felt this way forever and that there’s no chance of escape.
 We feel stuck.
 It’s as if we never knew what joy felt like or even if we did, it is now a long lost memory.
 We may wonder whether the forces that kept our vitality in the past have left our body now… for good.